 With 520 miles of shoreline (City of New York Department of City Planning, 2021), NYC is exposed to severe coastal flooding resulting from high tides and storm surge, as demonstrated during Post Tropical Cyclone Sandy in 2012.
-Severe coastal floods are caused by two types of storms, predominantly tropical cyclones in warm seasons (June through October) and extratropical cyclones in cooler seasons (November through May)(Colle et al., 2010; P. M.

-Orton et al., 2016).
-Major factors influencing the occurrence of severe coastal floods include the timing of the windand pressure-driven storm surge relative to high tide (Kemp & Horton, 2013), and amplification of storm surges due to winds that blow into the concave coastline of the New York Bight (Gurumurthy et al., 2019).
+Severe coastal floods are caused by two types of storms, predominantly tropical cyclones in warm seasons (June through October) and extratropical cyclones in cooler seasons (November through May)(Colle et al., 2010; P. M. Orton et al., 2016).
+Major factors influencing the occurrence of severe coastal floods include the timing of the wind-and pressure-driven storm surge relative to high tide (Kemp & Horton, 2013), and amplification of storm surges due to winds that blow into the concave coastal flooding for Mork Bight (Gurumurthy et al., 2019).
 Chronic high-tide flooding is also a problem for some NYC neighborhoods, due to sea level rise, dredging, and landfilling of wetlands (Pareja-Roman et al., 2023).
 Present-day coastal flooding for monthly high tides were mapped for NYC by NPCC3 and include some localized areas around Jamaica Bay.
-(P. Orton et al., 2019a) Coastal extreme floods are mapped in the Special Flood Hazard Area maps provided by FEMA, which represent coastal or fluvial flood hazards only (FEMA, 2007, 2013).
+(P. M. Orton et al., 2019) Coastal extreme floods are mapped in the Special Flood Hazard Area maps provided by FEMA, which represent coastal or fluvial flood hazards only (FEMA, 2007, 2013).

-6.2 Historical Example: Coastal Flooding on December 23, 2022
+6.2 Historical example: Coastal Flooding on December 23, 2022

 Extreme historical events such as Sandy and the 1821 Category 3 hurricane that struck NYC, with storm tides of 11.1 and 9.8 ft (relative to the year's mean sea level) at the Battery, respectively, have been a focus of widespread research in recent years (Brandon et al., 2014; P. M. Orton et al., 2016; Strauss et al., 2021).
 However, National Weather Service (NWS) designated "major floods" (Table 5) from less extreme storms have a factor of 10-20 higher annual probability of occurrence than these two historical extreme events today and even higher in future decades.
 See water-level return period curves in Orton et al. (P. M. Orton et al., 2016).
-Below, we highlight a recent major flood to raise awareness of these far more common but nevertheless dangerous and damaging events.
+The recent coastal flood highlighted below is included in this report to raise awareness of these far more common but nevertheless dangerous and damaging events.